Primal Rage: Reception

-Última Generación's Gonzalo Herrero commended the Jaguar CD version, praising the visuals and sound design as well as controls.
-GamePro assessed the Jaguar CD version as "one of the Jag CD's strongest titles".
+Última Generación's Gonzalo Herrero commended the Jaguar CD version, praising the visuals, sound design, and controls.
+GamePro assessed the Jaguar CD version as "one of the Jag CD's strongest" games.
 They criticized the smaller sprites but said the game otherwise did an exemplary job of recreating the graphics and sound of the arcade version, and that the control with the Jaguar ProController is excellent.
 In contrast, AllGame's Colin Williamson commended the controls but criticized the downgraded visuals compared to the arcade original and loading times, stating that "It's sad that the Jaguar CD suffered such a horrible fate—but with games like this one, it's no big surprise.
 This is one dino-sized disappointment."

-GameFan praised the PlayStation version for being a near-arcade perfect port, as well as the addition of a six-button control setup.
+GameFan praised the PlayStation version for being a near-arcade perfect port, and for the addition of a six-button control setup.
 GamePro declared the PlayStation version the new best, commenting that the control setup is particularly suited to the PlayStation Controller and "The graphics blow away all other versions to date, and even make the arcade version seem tame."
-However, they found the game as a whole less impressive than recent fighting games such as Virtua Fighter 2.
+However, they found the game less impressive than recent fighting games such as Virtua Fighter 2.
 VideoGames stated that the PlayStation version was not worth the asking price due to persisting gameplay issues from the arcade original.
 IGN opined that the PlayStation version paled in comparison to 3-D fighting games on the market.

-GamePro and Sega Saturn Magazine both ruled that the Saturn version, though superior to previous versions of the game, was sorely outdated by the time of its release, particularly due to the game's simplistic and repetitive combat.
+GamePro and Sega Saturn Magazine both ruled that the Saturn version, though superior to previous versions, was sorely outdated by the time of its release, particularly due to the game's simplistic and repetitive combat.
 VideoGames noted the Saturn's visuals to be better than the PlayStation version.
 GameFan, as with the PlayStation version, commended the Saturn release for being a near-arcade perfect port but criticized the full-motion video sequences.
 Fun Generation's Götz Schmiedehause and Stephan Girlich commended the visuals and sound of the Saturn version.
 Mega Fun's Sandrie Souleiman praised the visuals but criticized the sound design of the Saturn version.
 Mean Machines Sega regarded the Saturn version to be a fair conversion of the arcade original.
 AllGame's Joe Ottoson criticized the Saturn version's visuals and sound design but commended its replay value, stating that "If you can bear the loading times and the unusual system for executing super moves, there's some interesting things to unearth."